Madison Snow: Paul Miller Racing

 After running a partial season in 2015 with Wright Motorsports and Park Place Motorsports; Snow returned to full-time IMSA competition in 2016 with Paul Miller Racing and was paired with Bryan Sellers in a Lamborghini Huracan GT3.
 They finished 3rd in the championship that year with a total of three podiums, including a win at Virginia International Raceway.
 In 2017 the duo had two podium finished, and after a penalty resulting in loss of championship points, they finished 9th.
 In 2018 Snow and Sellers won the GTD Championship, as well as the 2018 12 Hours of Sebring and the Northeast Grand Prix at Lime Rock Park.
 The duo took 9 podium finishes out of 12 races.
-They narrowly beat Katherine Legge in what remains the hardest fought GTD championship to date, requiring an average finish of 3rd place.
+They narrowly beat Katherine Legge in what remains the hardest fought GTD championship to date, requiring an average finish of third place.
 Following the conclusion of their championship winning season, Snow left racing as a result of driver rating adjustments that would have prevented him from competing alongside Sellers.
 While his FIA Drivers' Categorization status would remain Silver, defining him as an amateur driver, IMSA was set to upgrade his status to Gold, defining him as a professional driver in IMSA-organized competitions.
 Due to competition requirements that GTD class entries must field one professional and one amateur driver, Snow would not have been able to continue alongside Sellers due to both holding a professional status, contributing to his decision to end his racing career.

 However, his retirement was rather short-lived.
 IMSA rescinded their promotion after Snow sat out the 2019 season, focusing instead on his full-time job which he still maintains today, and he returned to Paul Miller Racing in 2020.

 In Snow's first race back in 2020 he captured a win at the 2020 24 Hours of Daytona along with Corey Lewis and Andrea Caldarelli.
 Due to Covid-19, however, they were unable to complete the full season and instead participated in only select races.
 Snow, Sellers, and Lewis did however win the 2020 Michelin Endurance Cup, setting a record for points accrued that still hasn't been broken.
 That year, Snow also competed solo for Change Racing in the Lamborghini Super Trofeo North America, claiming the Pro class title while brother McKay won the Pro-Am class alongside other co-driver Corey Lewis.

-In 2021, Madison once again teamed up with Bryan in the Lamborghini Huracan GT3, taking their first win at the Long Beach Grand Prix.
-They stood on the podium 7 out of 12 races, and finished 2nd in the championship behind Pfaff Motorsports.
+In 2021, Snow once again teamed up with Sellers in the Lamborghini Huracan GT3, taking their first win at the Long Beach Grand Prix.
+They stood on the podium seven out of 12 races, and finished second in the championship behind Pfaff Motorsports.